JATS4R/old-website/README.md

   "schema" instead.
 * When you need to distinguish between one of the tag sets; i.e. Publishing vs. Archiving, if needed, don't say "flavour" or "colour".
-Instead, try to refer to the name, or to the color explicitly.
+Instead, try to refer to the name, or to the colour explicitly.

 Credits